 Have you ever eaten Southern Fried Dill Pickles?
 I’ve never heard of southern fried dill pickles until I move to Florida!
 Seeing them on the appetizer menu at Smokey Bones BBQ, I just had to try them!
 It was also Happy Hour so you sure can’t beat a $5 basket of fried dill pickles with a beer!
+(What a fun place for a casual date!
+Beer & Pickles!)
 The first time I ever tried fried dill pickles, at Smokey Bones BBQ, they were shaped round, like little half-dollars.
 They arrived in a big basket piled high with these unusual little appetizers.
 Each were coated in a light-colored, crunchy batter.
 The batter looked like the type of seasoned batter I use when frying homemade fried catfish.

 My first bite was a salty blast of juicy crispness!
 A spicy remoulade sauce made the crunchy little snacks even tastier.
 I order them whenever I return to Smoky Bones BBQ, and always recommend them for friends and family to try.